opallab/opallab.github.io/_pages/home.md

 permalink: /
 ---

 The Optimization, Analytics and Learning (OpAL) Lab is a research group at the [Cheriton School of Computer Science](https://cs.uwaterloo.ca).
 Our work is focused on machine learning on graphs, which is about making predictions using multi-modal datasets that combine features and relational information among entities.
-Our work involves stronger control on optimization formulations and algorithms, as well as their parallel and communication efficient implementations.
-We are equally interested in theory and in practice.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->